Simple spines of homotopy 2-spheres are unique: Elements of modified surgery theory

 \begin{definition} An \emph{$h$-cobordism rel.~boundary} between $X_0$ and $X_1$ is a cobordism rel.~boundary $(W,G_0,G_1)$ such that each map $G_i\colon X_i\to W$ is a homotopy equivalence.
 An $h$-cobordism rel.~boundary is moreover an \emph{$s$-cobordism rel.~boundary} if each homotopy equivalence $G_i$ has vanishing Whitehead torsion. \end{definition}

 In classical surgery theory~\cite{Wall-surgery-book}, obstructions to doing surgery to improve certain classes of maps to simple homotopy equivalences are situated in the \emph{surgery obstruction groups}.
 These are abelian groups $\displaystyle{L^s_n(\Z[\pi])}$, depending on the dimension $n$, and fundamental group $\pi$, of the manifold.
-These groups also appear in Kreck's modified surgery theory, as in the following theorem.
+A variant of these obstruction groups, denoted $\displaystyle{L^{s,\tau}_n(\Z[\pi])}$, appears in Kreck's modified surgery theory.
+Kreck~\cite[Lemma~4.5]{kreckmonograph} shows there is an exact sequence